Bringing Colour to Life with Eva Sonaike

 Who or what inspires you most?

-Your company’s ethos is 'Bringing Color to Life', do you have a favorite color - and are there any colors that you would never use in your home?
+Your company’s ethos is 'Bringing Colour to Life', do you have a favourite colour - and are there any colours that you would never use in your home?

-My favorite color has always been a dark dusky pink with a powdery, earthy terracotta tone.
-I loved this color as a little girl and still love it now.
-I had my room painted in this color when I was a teenager and, as you couldn’t buy it over the counter back then, my Dad helped me creating it myself.
-We mixed pink with a bit of brown and beige and created the perfect color!
-One color I don’t like in my home is orange.
+My favourite colour has always been a dark dusky pink with a powdery, earthy terracotta tone.
+I loved this colour as a little girl and still love it now.
+I had my room painted in this colour when I was a teenager and, as you couldn’t buy it over the counter back then, my Dad helped me creating it myself.
+We mixed pink with a bit of brown and beige and created the perfect colour!
+One colour I don’t like in my home is orange.
 It just doesn’t fit my personality.